COURSE REGISTRATION INFORMATION

 Rutgers students and alumni who have completed at least 63 credits may be permitted to register for a course, outside the general curricular and major/minor requirements, for credit on a Pass/No Credit basis.
 Permission must be obtained from the instructor and the Winter Session Office.
 The course is graded Pass (equivalent to an A, B, or C) or No Credit (equivalent to a D or F).
 The course grants degree credits toward graduation if the student passes, but does not affect the cumulative grade-point average whether the student passes or fails.
 The course must be designated as Pass/No Credit at the time of registration by entering a P in the course prefix area on the registration form, and this cannot be changed once the course has started.
 The course incurs all costs and fees as usual, and the student is expected to attend all classes and do all assigned work, including the final exam.

-Certain courses within the Rutgers system do not carry college credit, but count toward the number of credits taken for attendance and billing purposes.
-Mostly these include college preparatory courses such as Basic Writing (50:350:099) or Elementary Algebra (50:640:041).
+Certain courses within Rutgers University do not carry college credit, but count toward the number of credits taken for attendance and billing purposes.
+Mostly these include college preparatory courses such as Basic Writing (50:350:099) or elementary math courses (50:640:041, 042, or 043).
 They are indicated in the course listings by an "N" preceding the number of credits (Cr.N3), and by a note within the course text.
 Rutgers students registering for these courses should indicate an "N" in the Course Prefix field when filling out the the registration forms.
 Occasionally a special permission number is required to drop these sections-contact the Winter Session Office for more information.

 Rutgers students may re-take a course in which they have received a grade of D or less in a course.
 The student may elect to retake the course, paying for and attending the course normally.
 Upon completion, only the better of the two grades will be figured into the student's GPA, though both courses will appear on the transcript, and the student will only receive degree credit for the course once.
 Not all courses are eligible for the repeat option.
 See you academic advisor for more information regarding this option.
 When registering for a course under this option, enter an "R" in the Course Prefix field.